workflow4metabolomics/tool-bank-hmdb/README.txt

 use Encode;

 # libs CPAN PERL :
-$ perl -e 'use Text::CSV'
+$ perl -e 'use Text::CSV' 	- KO
-$ perl -e 'use LWP::Simple'
-$ perl -e 'use URI::URL'
-$ perl -e 'use SOAP::Lite'
-$ perl -e 'use HTML::Template'
+use LWP::Simple;		- OK
+use LWP::UserAgent;		- OK
+use URI::URL;			- OK
+use SOAP::Lite;			- OK
+use HTML::Template ;		- OK

 $ sudo perl -MCPAN -e shell
 cpan> install Text::CSV
-cpan> install LWP::Simple
-cpan> install URI::URL
-cpan> install SOAP::Lite
-cpan>  install HTML::Template

 # libs pfem PERL : this lib were included in lib dir.
 use conf::conf  qw( :ALL ) ;